 We just created a strange hybrid: A script containing an ASCII shebang followed by binary data from the Jar.
-If we edit that file, we’re going to kill its encoding, so don’t edit it manually.
+If we edit that file, we’ll kill its encoding, so don’t edit it manually.

 At first, I wasn’t sure why and how this was actually working.

-It’s really simple actually: The program loader seems to take the shebang and passes the rest of the file to the correct executable.
+It’s really simple: The program loader seems to take the shebang and passes the rest of the file to the correct executable.
 Jar files are just Zip files, and their headers are at the end of the file, so the shebang isn’t interfering.

 Making it easier